Kuwait Commercial Invoice Requirements and Legalization Guide

 Details Exporters Frequently Miss

 Metric units are non-negotiable.
-Kuwait import invoice requirements specify weights in kilograms.
+For Kuwait imports, state weights in kilograms.
 Invoices showing pounds or other non-metric measurements will be flagged.
 If your ERP or accounting system defaults to imperial units, convert before generating the final document.

 The bill of lading consignee must be a Kuwaiti national.
 If the import-license holder does not meet this requirement, the entire document pack can be held regardless of how accurate the invoice itself is.